 Response personnel must not wear clothing which has become heavily soaked with oil or dispersant for extended periods.
 Such clothing must be exchanged for clean as soon as possible and disposed of as oily waste.

 5.2.8 Environment

-Refer to the specifications for SSSI (Appendix 4) and other sensitive areas (Section 8).
+Refer to the specifications for SSSI and other sensitive areas in appendices 1 and 2.